 As evolutionary algorithms (EAs) are general-purpose optimization algorithms, recent theoretical studies have tried to analyze their performance for solving general problem classes, with the goal of providing a general theoretical explanation of the behavior of EAs.
-Particularly, a simple multi-objective EA, i.e., GSEMO, has been shown to be able to achieve good polynomial-time approximation guarantees for submodular optimization, where the objective function is only required to satisfy some properties and its explicit formulation is not needed.
-Submodular optimization has wide applications in diverse areas, and previous studies have considered the cases where the objective functions are monotone submodular, monotone nonsubmodular, or non-monotone submodular.
-To complement this line of research, this paper studies the problem class of maximizing monotone approximately submodular minus modular functions (i.e., ) with a size constraint, where g is a so-called non-negative monotone approximately submodular function and c is a socalled non-negative modular function, resulting in the objective function being non-monotone non-submodular in general.
+Particularly, a simple multiobjective EA, that is, GSEMO, has been shown to be able to achieve good polynomial-time approximation guarantees for submodular optimization, where the objective function is only required to satisfy some properties and its explicit formulation is not needed.
+Submodular optimization has wide applications in diverse areas, and previous studies have considered the cases where the objective functions are monotone submodular, monotone non-submodular, or non-monotone submodular.
+To complement this line of research, this article studies the problem class of maximizing monotone approximately submodular minus modular functions (i.e., ) with a size constraint, where is a so-called non-negative monotone approximately submodular function and is a so-called non-negative modular function, resulting in the objective function being non-monotone non-submodular in general.
 Different from previous analyses, we prove that by optimizing the original objective function and the size simultaneously, the GSEMO fails to achieve a good polynomial-time approximation guarantee.
-However, we also prove that by optimizing a distorted objective function and the size simultaneously, the GSEMO can still achieve the best-known polynomialtime approximation guarantee.
+However, we also prove that by optimizing a distorted objective function and the size simultaneously, the GSEMO can still achieve the best-known polynomial-time approximation guarantee.
 Empirical studies on the applications of Bayesian experimental design and directed vertex cover show the excellent performance of the GSEMO.